Ranvirsv/Olist_MTL_Pipeline/README.md

 The MMoE model is a neural network that is trained to predict both delivery time and customer satisfaction.
 It is a multi-task learning model that uses a shared-bottom architecture to share features between the two tasks.

+### MTLLoss Function (`src/models/MTLLoss.py`)

+The MTLLoss function is a custom loss function that is used to train the MMoE model.
+The function is a weighted sum of the losses, where it learns the weights through traning, in the same traning loop as the model.

 ### Dataset Class (`src/models/dataset.py`)

 The dataset class is a PyTorch Dataset that is used to load the preprocessed data and targets.
 It is a custom dataset writen for the Olist preprocessed data used to load the features, task_a targets, and task_b targets.

+### Experiment Tracking

+The experiment tracking is done using MLflow.
+Using MLFlow we can track the changes in model, the hyperparameters, and the metrics for traning and testing the model.

 ---